onomatopoetica/code-quiz/README.md

 ### About the Project

-#### This was a code quiz project for fullstack web development students to test their knowledge of JavaScript fundamentals.
+#### This was a code quiz project for full stack web development students to test their knowledge of JavaScript fundamentals.
 The project scope sought to provide a timed quiz web application which stores high scores enabling students to gauge their progress compared to their peers.
 The application was to have a clean and polished user interface rendering responsively across a variety of devices.

 ### Table of Contents
 1. [About the Project](#About-The-Project)